-Objective: To document & discuss any hazardous event or disaster that occurs during THIS semester, using the Hazards Blog Page (http://hazards.umwblogs.org/); to have students pay attention to current events and specifically hazardous events.
+Objectives: To document & discuss any hazardous event or disaster that occurs during THIS semester, using the Hazards Blog; to have students pay attention to current events and specifically hazardous events.

-Grading: To get all 10%, you must post/comment/ask/answer/discuss at least 10 times during the semester, before the deadline of April 20th.
-I will record grades about Feb 24 and March 24 so you can monitor your progress.
+Grading: To get the full 10%, you must post at least 10 times during the semester, before the deadline of April 18th.
+I will record grades about Feb 25 and March 21 so you can monitor your progress.

-What?
-A post may be a personal comment (must relate to SOMETHING to do with class or to do with a previous post) or new information from a news organization.
-You need to state the source and provide a link to the information; you also need to summarize the information (i.e. don’t say: Look at what happened in Brazil! & provide a link).
-I will grade for quality – so a simple question won’t count the same as an in-depth discussion of how a consequential event occurred… but ‘simple’ posts still count, and you may post more of them to gain points…
+I will grade for quality – so a simple question won’t count the same as an in-depth discussion of how a consequential event occurred… while ‘simple’ posts still count, and you may post more of them to gain points…

 In the event that there are few new disasters this spring, I will post some older material and ask questions for your responses.